broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 4. Follow steps 2 and 3 in [How to make a data table from scratch or a template](https://support.terra.bio/hc/en-us/articles/6197368140955) to **save and upload the TSV file** to Terra.
 5. Grant your Terra proxy group the Storage Object Creator and Storage Object Viewer roles on the Google Cloud Storage (GCS) bucket that holds your sample data by following the **Add a principal to a bucket-level policy** instructions in the Google Cloud documentation article, [Use IAM permissions](https://cloud.google.com/storage/docs/access-control/using-iam-permissions).

+#### Edit TSV to upload data stored in another Terra workspace(s)

+If your data is living in one or more Terra workspaces, your data can stay in those workspaces and you can still run GVS in your GVS workspace on that data.
+There is no need to make a copy.
+This can be done by uploading a TSV to your GVS workspace with the cloud paths to the gvcfs in your other workspaces.

+1. **Download the data table TSV** from each Terra workspace with your reblocked gvcfs following the steps outlined above in `Download the sample table template`
+2. **Open the GVS sample TSV file** with a spreadsheet editor of your choice.
+3. **Replace the cloud paths and `sample_id` fields** to the example GVCF and index files in the second and third columns with the sample ids and cloud paths to your GVCF and index files.
+The sample ids will be used to name the samples in the output joint VCF files.
+They must be unique.

+---

+**Warning:**
+The workflow in the GVS beta workspace assumes the table with samples is called `sample`.
+If this is not the case for your data, set the `samples_table_name` variable in the inputs to your table name as a string in the format "*TABLE_NAME*".

+---

+4. Follow steps 2 and 3 in [How to make a data table from scratch or a template](https://support.terra.bio/hc/en-us/articles/6197368140955) to **save and upload the TSV file** to Terra.

 #### Edit TSV to upload data NOT stored in the cloud